Understanding & Applying GAAP for Nonprofits: FAQ Guide

 While all three types of expenses are necessary to achieve your goals, your nonprofit should be spending much less on its administrative needs and fundraising than it does on its programs.
 Allocating your expenses based on these categories allows you to see exactly how much of your funding goes toward mission-related activities and how much is being used to run the organization, allowing for the full transparency that GAAP calls for.

-Since many of the GAAP standards have to do with reporting, ensuring your nonprofit creates accurate financial statements each year is the most essential aspect of compliance.
-These statements organize and summarize data in consistent ways to provide different insights into your organization’s financial situation.
+Since many of the GAAP standards are related to reporting, ensuring your nonprofit creates accurate financial statements each year is the most essential aspect of adhering to these principles.
+These statements organize and summarize data in consistent ways to provide different insights into your organization's financial situation.

-Under GAAP, both for-profit and nonprofit organizations are required to compile these three financial statements:
+Under GAAP, both nonprofit and for-profit organizations are required to compile these three financial statements:

 - Income statement or statement of activities.
 These terms are interchangeable, although for-profit organizations prefer the former and nonprofits tend to use the latter.
-This report outlines your organization’s revenue, expenses, and net assets to provide actual numbers that you can compare to the predictions in your budget for a given fiscal year.
+This report outlines your organization's revenue, expenses, and net assets to provide actual numbers that you can compare to your budget and use to inform more accurate projections for the future.

 - Balance sheet or statement of financial position.
-This statement is also compiled annually and referred to by two interchangeable names.
-It breaks down your assets, liabilities, and net assets to provide a snapshot of your organization’s financial health, which is especially useful if you’re planning for growth.
+This statement is usually known as a balance sheet in the for-profit sector and a statement of financial position in the nonprofit world.
+It breaks down your assets, liabilities, and net assets to provide a snapshot of your organization's financial health, which is especially useful if you're planning for growth.

 - Statement of cash flows.
-Both for-profit and nonprofit organizations use the same term for this statement and typically compile it monthly.
-It shows how cash moves in and out of your organization through operating, investing, and financing activities to help you stay on track with your spending and fundraising.
+Most organizations use the same term for this statement, which shows how cash moves in and out of your organization through operating, investing, and financing activities to help you stay on track with your spending and revenue generation.

-There is also a fourth type of financial statement that is unique to nonprofits, known as the statement of functional expenses.
-This report divides your organization’s expenses into the functional expense categories we outlined previously to demonstrate how your funding is being used to further your mission.
+There is also a fourth type of financial statement that is unique to nonprofits: the statement of functional expenses.
+This report divides your organization's natural expenses into the three functional expense categories to show how your spending furthers your mission.

-For more information about GAAP and its applications for nonprofits, check out these resources:
+For more information about GAAP for nonprofits, check out these resources:

-- Fund Accounting 101: The Basics and Best Practices.
-Dive deeper into the unique accounting system nonprofits use to transparently track their funds and honor their donors’ wishes.
+- What Is Fund Accounting?
+A Guide to Basics & Best Practices.
+Dive deeper into the unique accounting system your nonprofit should use to transparently track funding and honor restrictions under GAAP.

 - How Do Nonprofits Make Money?
-Making Nonprofits Profitable.
-Explore the different revenue streams your nonprofit may have as part of its funding model and learn how to properly account for each one according to GAAP.
+FAQ Guide to Nonprofit Revenue.
+Explore the different revenue streams that your nonprofit might leverage and the requirements to account for each one according to GAAP.